Thornton Utz, Hamilton Collection Plates

 Utz Asked Questions to His Subjects When Deciding How To Paint Them

-Thornton Utz ask questions about his subjects before deciding how to paint them, and, finds that this helps for a more meaningful "end result."
+Thornton Utz asks questions about his subjects before deciding how to paint them, and, finds that this helps for a more meaningful "end result."
 A good example is his portrait of Princess Grace of Monaco.
-Utz found that one of the things the princess likes to do best is walk, so he portrayed her serene highness walking in a wintry setting around her place - a painting that greatly pleased the princess.
+Utz found that one of the things the princess likes to do best is walk, so he portrayed her serene highness walking in a wintry setting around her place—a painting that greatly pleased the princess.

 He Preferred to Work From Photographs of His Models

 The manner in which distinguished portraitist Thornton Utz approaches his subjects accounts for a large measure of his success.
 The artist preferred to work from photographs of his models, capturing different expressions from many angles.
-He used a 35 mm camera for still photos, and, also used a video camera to watch his subjects in action - "doing everything they do normally."
-He would find each has "his or her own quirks ... habits ... pleasures ... delights - all the things that make us individuals!"
+He used a 35mm camera for still photos and also used a video camera to watch his subjects in action, "doing everything they do normally."
+He would find each has "his or her own quirks, habits, pleasures, and delights—all the things that make us individuals!"

 He Began Painting Children Only in His Last Years

-Amazingly enough, Thornton Utz only in his last years began painting children.
+Amazingly enough, Thornton Utz began painting children only in his last years.
 One day many years ago while judging an art show, a man approached the artist with a request to do portraits of his grandchildren.
 Utz politely refused.
 He did not want to paint traditional cherubic children "with folded hands."
 But the man persisted, and, finally persuaded the artist to photograph his children "any way you like." these last four words did the trick.
 Thornton Utz took pictures upon pictures of these little ones.
-A girl with her back turned, enjoying an ocean breeze ... and other in natural, "real life" activities.
+A girl with her back turned, enjoying an ocean breeze and other in natural, "real life" activities.
 He finally finished the project after painting 14 portraits and discovering that he very much enjoyed child subjects.
 Thornton Utz painted children ever since.